thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 In this scenario, R6 (AS 65001) is used as the source of traffic, with R3 (AS 65002) as the destination.
 R6 also functions as one of the Route Reflectors in the topology (along with R5).

-The goal is to observe how modifying Local Preference within iBGP changes path selection when multiple outbound BGP exits are available.
+Observe how modifying Local Preference within iBGP changes path selection when multiple outbound BGP exits are available.

 All commands and verification outputs are taken from the perspective of R6.

-Rather than guessing values, we define a clear routing policy by selecting a preferred exit point.
+Define a clear routing policy by selecting a preferred exit point.
 Local Preference is used.

 **Local Preference characteristics:**
 <br>Higher value = more preferred path